chaowei312/5800_FinalProject/proposal.md

    To evaluate generalization outside the movie-review domain, we train both architectures on a 67k Yelp subset (after filtering and balancing).
    By comparing performance across SST-2 → Yelp, we analyze domain shift effects and determine whether recurrent Transformers retain competitive accuracy under distributional changes.

-4. **Same-Parameter Comparison (Recurrent vs. Standard with matched parameter budget)**
-   Beyond the default architecture comparison, we construct a standard Transformer whose parameter count is matched to the recurrent model.
-   This experiment isolates the architectural effect by ensuring both models operate under identical parameter budgets, enabling a clean evaluation of parameter efficiency.

-5. **Extension: Three-Class Domain Classification (Unified 67k review dataset)**
+4. **Extension: Three-Class Domain Classification (Unified 67k review dataset)**
    Finally, we use our unified multi-domain review dataset (movies, local business, online shopping) to test the models on a **three-class domain classification** task.
    This serves as an auxiliary application demonstrating how far parameter-efficient recurrent Transformers can generalize beyond binary sentiment classification.
    It also provides insight into the practicality of such architectures for broader **review monitoring** scenarios.

+5. **Supplementary Deployment Analysis (FP16 Quantization)**
+   As a deployment-oriented extension, we evaluate FP16 quantization to assess numerical stability and inference efficiency.
+   This analysis focuses on memory footprint and latency, and is treated as supplementary to the main architectural comparison.

 Together, these experiments provide a comprehensive evaluation across task difficulty, text length, domain shift, and auxiliary classification settings, allowing us to characterize the conditions under which recurrent Transformers deliver meaningful parameter savings.